 Girl Scouts of Western Washington Travel Disclaimer: At any time, approvals for travel can be rescinded as COVID-19 restrictions are updated due to phase rollbacks, outbreaks and/or new COVID-19 state restrictions.
 Make sure that you research your destinations and work with vendors/locations that have flexible cancellation policies.
 Girl Scouts of Western Washington will not be responsible or held liable for travel refunds, incurred fees and/or trip cancellations costs.

 The Travel Guidelines chart outlines the types of overnight travel that are approved for both unvaccinated and vaccinated individuals/groups.

 When traveling, make sure you understand and follow all state, tribal, local, and territorial travel restrictions, including proper mask wearing, proof of vaccination, testing, or quarantine requirements.
 For up-to-date information and travel guidance, check the state, tribal, local, and territorial health department’s website where you are, along your route, and where you are going.

 Starting June 1, 2022, the domestic travel policy will be that all travelers, youth and adult, should provide proof of a negative COVID-19 test to their trip advisor/troop leader no more than 48 hours to departure and should quarantine between taking their test and getting their results.
 Proof of vaccination will no longer be required or collected by council staff for domestic travel.

-Have questions about the COVID-19 Member Safety Guidelines?
+Have questions about the Health Guidelines?
 Feel free to contact us using the form below or call 1(800) 541-9852.